-Combine gluten-free flour blend, cocoa, baking powder and salt in medium bowl until well mixed; set aside.
+Combine gluten-free flour blend, cocoa, baking powder and salt in bowl until well mixed; set aside.

-Combine powdered sugar and butter in large bowl.
+Combine powdered sugar and butter in another bowl.
 Beat at medium speed, scraping bowl often, until creamy.
 Add egg and peppermint extract; continue beating until well mixed.
-Reduce speed to low; gradually add flour mixture.
-Beat until well mixed.
+Gradually add flour mixture; beat at low speed until well mixed.

 Divide dough into thirds.
 Shape each into a ball; flatten slightly.
-Wrap each in plastic food wrap; refrigerate until firm (at least 2 hours or overnight).
+Wrap each in plastic food wrap; refrigerate at least 2 hours or overnight until firm.

-Place candy coating in small microwave-safe bowl; microwave on HIGH (100% power), stirring often, for 60 to 90 seconds.
+Place candy coating in bowl; microwave, stirring often, 60-90 seconds.
 Stir until smooth.

 Place waxed paper onto flat surface.
 Dip each cookie into warm coating; shake off excess.
 Place onto waxed paper.
 Immediately decorate as desired.
 Let stand until coating is set.